ProtoArt/spritec/README.md

 ![bigboi pixel art walking](samples/bigboi/render/bigboi-walking.gif)

-You can then save that as either individual pixel art frames, or as a finished
+You can then export that from the software as either individual pixel art frames, or as a finished spritesheet:
-spritesheet:

 ![bigboi pixel art walking sprites](samples/bigboi/render/bigboi_spritesheet.png)